followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/columns/headerFilter/dataSource.md

 <!--/shortDescription-->

 <!--fullDescription-->
-This option accepts one of the following values.
+This option accepts one of the following.

 - **Array of Objects**
 A simple JavaScript array containing a collection of plain objects.
 All elements of this array should have the following format.